jsstrn/jsstrn.me/content/now.md

 ---
 title: "Now"
-lastmod: .Lastmod

 searchHidden: true
 ShowBreadCrumbs: false
 ShowReadingTime: false
 ---

-_This is a [now](https://nownownow.com/about) page.
-Here's what I'm focused on at the moment._
+This is a [now](https://nownownow.com/about) page.
+Here's what I'm focused on at the moment.

+## Work 🧑‍💻

+- I am currently exploring new opportunities

+## Projects 🏗

+- I've been writing a lot more on [jsstrn.me](https://jsstrn.me/)
+- I'm configuring my Synology NAS to get more utility out of it
+- I'm trying to get rid of stuff I don't use and unclutter my home

-## Wave Music
+## Leisure 🏝

-I'm building an application for artists to sell their music.
+- I've been following along the trial of Elizabeth Holmes on podcasts.
+Another podcast series I recently finished is the AWARE Saga

 ---

-This page was last updated on 20 Sep 2021 in Telok Blangah, Singapore.
+{{< last-modified-date >}}